 (4) If an employer assigns a training contract to another person who will employ the apprentice, the apprentice is on probation with the new employer for one month commencing on the date on which the apprentice starts work with the new employer.

-[Regulation 47 amended in Gazette 29 Dec 2017 p.
+[Regulation 47 amended: Gazette 29 Dec 2017 p.
 6083.]

 48. Suspension of training contract by parties (Act s.
 60E)